cozy/cozy-stack/docs/bitwarden.md

 This route returns an icon for the given domain, that can be used by the bitwarden clients.
 No authorization token is required.

+If no favicon has been found for the domain, a fallback will be used, depending of the `fallback` parameter in the query-string:

+- `default`: a default icon is returned
+- `404`: just a 404 - Not found error.

 #### Request

 ```http